Design for Manufacturability Seminar and Workshops

 [Up] [DFM consulting] [DFM article]

-The seminar will show how to use concurrent engineering product development teams to design in manufacturability from the beginning and how this will dramatically reduce the real time-to-market by ensuring the product works “out of the chute” and eliminating late changes to make the design manufacturable and ramp up to target the volume, productivity, and quality.
+The seminar will show how to use concurrent engineering product development teams to design in manufacturability from the beginning and how this will dramatically reduce the real time-to-market by ensuring the product works “out of the chute” and eliminating late changes to make the design manufacturable and ramp up to the target volume, productivity, and quality.
 These manufacturable designs will allow growth without encountering the “show stoppers” that occur when unmanufacturable products can only be built by highly skilled people and lots of firefighting.
-The principles and importance of standardization will be emphasized with special attention to minimizing total cost through the standardization of parts and raw materials, which could greatly simplify operations and supply chain management.
-Special attention will be given to the standardization of expensive parts, which can result in a lower total cost for the company.

 Optional topics include designing products for lean production, high-mix/low-volume environments, build-to-order, and mass customization.
 Overviews can be included on product portfolio planning, product line rationalization, and how to manufacture on-demand without forecasts or inventory using Build-to-Order and Mass Customization, on which Dr. Anderson has written two books.

 Dr. Anderson will work with the client’s people to pick topics and adapt the methodologies to suit the company and the audience to maximize the usefulness and impact of the training.
 Sometimes, he creates new methodologies and design guidelines for specific client situations.
-In addition to the usual Integrated Product Development topics, he does include, as appropriate, topics that help design teams design products to optimize supply chain management, reduce manufacturing lead time, standardize parts and materials, and improve manufacturing flexibility, efficiency customize products, and build products quickly to-order.
+In addition to the usual Integrated Product Development topics, he does include, as appropriate, topics that help design teams design products to optimize supply chain management, reduce manufacturing lead time, standardize parts and materials, and improve manufacturing flexibility, efficiently customize products, and build products quickly to-order.

 PREPARATION.
 Seminar preparation includes research to customize and prepare the seminar and very thorough handout originals (that the company would print and bind) which will be a very useful reference book for attendees.
 The handouts will be about 140 pages with a table of contents, but condensed into a quarter-inch thick booklet to encourage referrals later in offices and meetings.
 The handouts contain the words and graphics that will be on the slides along with reference material and information that will be discussed verbally, so attendees will not have to take notes.
 Thus, all attendees will be able to concentrate the subject matter and discussions.
 DFM books would only be needed for remote sites and anyone who missed the seminar.